IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 5. If dedicated SSL certificates are required, see the Managing SSL certificates section in the IBM Storage Enabler for Containers.
 6. When using IBM Cloud Private with the Spectrum Virtualize Family products, use only hostnames for the Kubernetes cluster nodes, do not use IP addresses.

+Prior to installing the Helm chart for Storage Enabler for Containers in conjunction with IBM Spectrum Scale, verify the following:

 These configuration steps are mandatory and cannot be skipped.
-See the IBM Storage Enabler for Containers user guide for their detailed description.
+For detailed description, see the IBM Storage Enabler for Containers user guide on IBM Knowledge Center at https://www.ibm.com/support/knowledgecenter/SSCKLT.

 ## PodSecurityPolicy Requirements
 This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation or to be bound to the current namespace during installation by setting "globalConfig.defaultPodSecurityPolicy.clusterRole".